cwcyau/academic-kickstart-2/content/authors/zurauskiene/_index.md

 interests:
 - Statistical Machine Learning
-- Cancer Genomics
+- Genomics

 education:
   courses:
-  - course: DPhil Systems Biology
+  - course: PhD Systems Biology
-    institution: University of Warwick
+    institution: Imperial College London
-    year: 2017
+    year: 2014

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

-Anas obtained his PhD in Computational Biology from the University of Warwick before taking up a postdoc at the University of Oxford.
-He is a Research Fellow at the University of Birmingham jointly supervised with Dr Andrew Beggs.
+Justina works on statistical methods for genomic data analysis.
+At Oxford, she has developed novel hierarchical clustering methods for single cell data and also nonparametric smoothing techniques for decoding Hidden Markov models.
+She obtained her PhD from the Systems Biology group at Imperial College London with Professor Michael Stumpf before joining the Yau group at the Wellcome Trust Centre for Human Genetics in Oxford.
+She is now a BRIDGE Fellow at the University of Birmingham.